 Where are the best places to stay and eat while in Sacramento?

-The most popular restaurants to visit are Black Bear Diner, Shoki Ramen House, and The Izakaya - Ramen and Japanese Pub.
-Additionally, the highest ranked hotels within Sacramento are The Citizen Hotel, Autograph Collection, Delta King, and Inn off Capitol Park.
+The most popular restaurants to visit are Black Bear Diner, The Izakaya - Ramen and Japanese Pub, and Rio City Cafe.
+Additionally, the highest ranked hotels within Sacramento are The Citizen Hotel, Autograph Collection, Hotel, and Delta King.